colbywemer/File-Organizer/README.md

 2. Open a terminal or command prompt and navigate to the directory where you saved the script.
 3. Run the script by typing the following command and pressing Enter: python file_organizer.py
 4. The script will move all files with the corresponding extensions to their designated directories.
-Note: Make sure to have Python installed on your computer before running the script.
 ## Supported File Extensions

 ## Requirements
 File Organizer requires Python 3.10 or later and the following Python libraries:
 'os'
 'shutil'
 You can install these libraries by running the command pip install -r requirements.txt.